MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 Together, the Implementation View of the Bagisto framework as follows:

--**Development is Iterative:** Both diagrams emphasize the iterative cycle of writing code, testing, and reviewing to ensure code quality.
+- **Development is Iterative:** Both diagrams emphasize the iterative cycle of writing code, testing, and reviewing to ensure code quality.
--**Automation is Key:** Figure 10 shows that Bagisto likely employs a high degree of automation through a CI/CD pipeline, which handles everything from building and testing to deployment.
+- **Automation is Key:** Figure 10 shows that Bagisto likely employs a high degree of automation through a CI/CD pipeline, which handles everything from building and testing to deployment.
--**Phased Rollouts for Safety:** The framework uses advanced deployment strategies like Staging Environments and Canary Releases.
+- **Phased Rollouts for Safety:** The framework uses advanced deployment strategies like Staging Environments and Canary Releases.
 This minimizes risk by validating changes in a controlled manner before a full release.
--**Monitoring and Feedback:** The process includes continuous monitoring of the application in production, with clear procedures for Rollback and Post-Mortem analysis in case of failure.
+- **Monitoring and Feedback:** The process includes continuous monitoring of the application in production, with clear procedures for Rollback and Post-Mortem analysis in case of failure.
 This feedback loop is crucial for system stability and improvement.

 In essence, the Implementation View of Bagisto is one of a mature, agile, and robust development and deployment process that prioritizes code quality, automation, and system stability.